La-tale/ViT-P3DE/README.md

 ## 1. Setup
 ### Requirements
-This codes are tested under PyTorch v1.8 and torchvision v0.9 with a single NVIDIA A100 GPU (Ubuntu 18.04, NVIDIA-driver v510.47, CUDA v11.1).
+This codes are tested under PyTorch v1.8 and torchvision v0.9 with a single NVIDIA A100 GPU.
+(Ubuntu 18.04, NVIDIA-driver v510.47, CUDA v11.1)

 Python 3.7 is needed to use the KMSolver module provided in "src" folder.